jpowerj/dsps/ch04/04-08-utility.md

 a function d(W), and Xd
 =−|Y − d(W)| or Zd
 =−[Y − d(W)]2 would be the gamble whose expected utility we would want to compute.

-Example
-4.8.9
-Bounding a Random Variable.
+## Example 4.8.9: Bounding a Random Variable

 Suppose that Y is a random variable and that we are interested in whether or not Y ≤ c for some constant c.
 For example, Y could be the random variable P in our clinical trial Example 4.7.3.We might be interested in whether or not P ≤ p0, where p0 is the probability that a patient will be a success